Package 'AGHmatrix'

 slater

-if true, returns the additive autotetraploid relationship matrix as Slater (2013)
+Logical; if TRUE and ploidy = 4, computes the additive autotetraploid relationship matrix using Slater (2013).

 ASV